rse/k8s-sample/README.md

 - `4-app-container`:<br/>
-  Here you can find the procedure for building and packaging the **k8s-sample** application as a Docker/OCI container.
+  Here you can find the procedure for building and packaging the **k8s-sample** application as a Docker/OCI container for use in both step 5 and 6.
 Only used by you in case you want to understand the Docker/OCI container packaging or build and push the container to Docker Hub.

   ```sh
   $ (cd 3-app-container && make build push)
   ```

 - `5-run-docker`:<br/>
-  Here you can find the procedure for installing **k8s-sample** onto a Docker run-time environment via the clients docker(1) and docker-compose(1).
+  Here you can find the procedure for installing the **k8s-sample** container (from step 4) onto a Docker run-time environment via the clients docker(1) and docker-compose(1).

   ```sh
   $ (cd 5-run-docker && make install [DATABASE=pgsql])